kaldi-asr/kaldi/egs/formosa/README.txt

 FSW corpus will be a large-scale database of real-Life/multi-gene Taiwanese Spontaneous speech collected and transcribed from various sources (radio, TV, open courses, etc.).
 To demostrate that this database is a reasonable data resource for Taiwanese spontaneous speech recognition research, a baseline recipe is provied here for everybody, especially students, to develop their own systems easily and quickly.

-This recipe is based on the "NER-Trs-Vol1" corpus (about 150 hours broadcast radio speech selected from FSW.
+This recipe is based on the "NER-Trs-Vol1" corpus (about 150 hours broadcast radio speech selected from FSW).
 For more details, please visit:
 * Formosa Speech in the Wild (FSW) project (https://sites.google.com/speech.ntut.edu.tw/fsw)

+If you want to apply the NER-Trs-Vol1 corpus, please contact Yuan-Fu Liao (廖元甫) via yfliao@mail.ntut.edu.tw.
+The corpus will be distributed via our GitLab server in https://speech.nchc.org.tw

 Any bug, errors, comments or suggestions are very welcomed.